praveennhiremath/learning-library/developer-library/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     | 0         | PRSNL_ORG_RELTN            |
     ------------------------------------------
      ```

-	Here we have shown only for 10 nodes.
+    Here we have shown only for first 10 nodes for reference.
 Similarly we will have communities detected for all the 974 nodes.
+Detail analysis is done on the smaller graph in next lab.

 ## Task 3: Choose the clusters from the result of Infomap from the main graph